Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Discussion on Theoretical and Practical Implications

+Moreover, let us emphasise that all of our algorithms are hierarchical.
+Hence, they present the same advantages as other clustering algorithms from this class.
+More precisely, the user may select \textit{any} number of communities, and the communities are interpretable in the sense that we can observe how they decompose into smaller subgraphs.
+Other standalone methods (e.g., Leiden and Leuven) do not have this property: in their case, the number of clusters must be known in advance, and the $k$-clustering is usually not properly nested or even related to the $l$-clustering, $k\neq l$.

 Much work remains to be done in the future, specifically related to spectral-based methods and their applicability.
-Nonetheless, we have found a number of new approaches to produce competitive results to the current state-of-the-art while remaining hierarchical and allowing the user to pre-specify the number of clusters.
+An analysis of synthetic data generated from different models should also be considered.